dennylslee/temperature-kmeans-cluster-3d-vis/README.md

 Example temperature as reported from the government website can be found [here](https://weather.gc.ca/city/pages/on-82_metric_e.html)

 The temperature readings are first scraped from the website using regex.
 The collected data are stored in a local csv file.
-The following is responsible the data scraping function.
-Obviously scraping website is not a recommended production approach due to its inflexibility to adapt changes.
+The following is responsible for the data scraping function.
+Obviously scraping website is not a recommended production approach due to its inflexibility to adapt to changes.

 	weather_city_crawler.py